Anonymous111/NoxicCore/README.md

 ## Submitting fixes

 Fixes are submitted as pull requests via Github.
-For more information on how to properly submit a pull request.
+For more information on how to properly submit a pull request, read the guidlines on the [github help page](https://help.github.com/articles/creating-a-pull-request).

 ## Copyright